arun786/MultiThreadingBasics/ReEntrantLock.md

 # Re-Entrant Lock
 Re entrant lock is enhanced version of Synchronized.
-It is mutually exclusive lock example of Reentrant lock is as below
+It is mutually exclusive lock example of Reentrant lock is as below.

+Features of Reentrant Lock, which were not present in synchronized

+1. fairness, it means providing lock to the longest waiting thread.
+   (Lock lock = new Reentrantlock(true))
+   true means the longest waiting thread will acquire the thread. else if it is false, it will not guarantee access order.
+2. It provides interruptibly, it doesnot block infinitely.

     import java.util.concurrent.locks.Lock;
     import java.util.concurrent.locks.ReentrantLock;